drone/drone-plugin-index/plugins/docker/original.md

 : repository tag for the image

 dockerfile
-: dockerfile to be used, defaults to Dockerfile
+: path to the dockerfile to be used, defaults to Dockerfile

 <!--
 auth